Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 # Latent Soundings Workshop

 It’s not every day that a new audio synthesis technique emerges.
 With new machine learning we have the possibility of a neural synthesis!
-In this introductory workshop we’ll be delving into the field of neural audio synthesis.
-We will trace its history interwoven with artificial neural networks and get our hands dirty with training machine learning models with your own sounds.
-Audio synthesis with neural networks, also known as neural audio synthesis, is a research field within the larger field of AI that facilitates the development of generative sound synthesizers based on the features learned from an original audio corpus.
-Once ‘trained’, these neural network based synthesizers can generate new sounds which imitate the features and qualities of the original dataset as well as perform timbre transfer—a novel process that reshapes a new audio signal into the timbral qualities of the dataset learned by the algorithm.
+In this introductory workshop we delved into the field of neural audio synthesis.
+We traced its history interwoven with artificial neural networks and got our hands dirty with training machine learning models with our own sounds.
+Audio synthesis with neural networks, also known as neural audio synthesis, was a research field within the larger field of AI that facilitated the development of generative sound synthesizers based on the features learned from an original audio corpus.
+Once ‘trained’, these neural network based synthesizers could generate new sounds which imitated the features and qualities of the original dataset as well as perform timbre transfer—a novel process that reshaped a new audio signal into the timbral qualities of the dataset learned by the algorithm.

 [[Workshop info page](https://iil.is/news/latent-soundings)]